mozilla-services/loads/README.rst

 .. warning::

-   Loads is under heavy development.
+   This is an old version of Loads.
 Don't use it.
+   To get started with the new version, you can look at https://github.com/loads

 **Loads** is a framework for load testing an HTTP service.